 This process converted identified issues into hands-on activities that were developed and implemented with the workforce.
 These activities were deployed in multiple ways.
 In the picture to the right, workers can be seen engaged in a dynamic fire door activity that was executed as workers arrived at work.
-Workers were required to answer questions and demonstrate the desired behaviour.
-Incorrect answers and behaviours were immediately corrected, and workers had to repeat the exercise.
-Proper answers and behaviours were immediately rewarded in multiple ways (e.g. drinks, morning snacks, tshirts, etc.).
+Workers were required to answer questions and demonstrate the desired behavior.
+Incorrect answers and behaviors were immediately corrected, and workers had to repeat the exercise.
+Proper answers and behaviors were immediately rewarded in multiple ways (e.g., drinks, morning snacks, t-shirts, etc.).
 Each person had to demonstrate the ability to fully close, latch and test the door latch.
 This process verified that workers from all functions understood why fire door closure was important.
 Such activities could address several hundred persons in a single morning.
 Multiple sessions in a week could address 80% of the plant worker population.

-Fig. 2 Fire Door Dynamic Learning Activity
+Figure 2: Fire Door Dynamic Learning Activity Source: Nawah Energy Company

-DLAs were also developed and set up within the shop areas to address behavioural change within more targeted worker populations.
+DLAs were also developed and set up within the shop areas to address behavioral change within more targeted worker populations.
 A hands-on safety tagging exercise can be seen in the pictures that follow.
 This exercise verified worker understanding of each tag type and challenged their ability to apply and remove tags.
 It also challenged their willingness to remove a tag or operate a tagged component inappropriately.
 Each member of the targeted worker population was formally signed off to verify understanding and capability.
 This helped raise personal accountability.

-Fig. 3 Safety Tagging Dynamic Learning Activity
+Figure 3: Safety Tagging Dynamic Learning Activity Source: Nawah Energy Company

 A third example of DLA activities were developed and deployed at the annual Nuclear Safety Fair.
 Nuclear Safety Fair events were conducted over the course of a week.
 All employed and contracted staff were invited as were external stakeholders to include the regulator and key government personnel.
 Thousands of people participated.
-The fairs were designed to prepare both internal and external stakeholders for the safe operation of the plant, and helped promote the use of the traits of a healthy nuclear safety culture.
+The fairs were designed to prepare both internal and external stakeholders for the safe operation of the plant and helped promote the use of the traits of a healthy nuclear safety culture.
 The fairs included numerous small-scale, hands-on learning activities.
 The DLA shown below required participants to demonstrate the use of human performance (HU) tools during a designed mock-up activity.
 Participants read preparatory materials, participated in a pre-job brief, conducted a job site review, and conducted an evolution using various verification techniques to include self-check, independent verification, and three-way communication.
 A post job brief was conducted which provided workers the opportunity to self-assess their performance against expectations.

-Fig. 4 Human Performance (HU) simulation
+Figure 4: Human Performance (HU) simulation Source: Nawah Energy Company

 The process of DLAs was captured within the organization's governance documentation.
-The documentation included worksheets that guided proper DLA development, execution and effectiveness assessment.
+The documentation included worksheets that guided proper DLA development, execution, and effectiveness assessment.
 Additionally, DLAs were captured in a library for future reference.
 This documentation maintains the DLA as a tool in the leadership team's ongoing toolbox of intervention techniques.

-These dynamic exercises proved very effective in helping to change worker behaviours.
-When coupled with traditional supervisory actions, largescale behavioural change in the plant was made and adverse trends were corrected.
+Conclusion: These dynamic exercises proved remarkably effective in helping to change worker behaviors.
+When coupled with traditional supervisory actions, large-scale behavioral change in the plant was made and adverse trends were corrected.